zencart/documentation/content/user/first_steps/how_do_i_install.md

 **NOTE FOR IIS USERS:** Stop.
 Get Linux hosting.
 IIS is not recommended.

 ---
-## E. Set Permissions on folders
+## D. Set Permissions on folders

 See [Permissions on files and folders](/user/installing/permissions/).

 ---
-## F. Prepare to Run the Installer
+## E. Prepare to Run the Installer

 The installer is fairly intelligent and should be able to automatically supply answers to the questions listed below.